b3-exmo/b3-exmo.github.io/docs/Critical thinking/Falsifiability.md

 — *[D&C 130:14-17](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/130?lang=eng&id=p14-p17#p14)*

-He was born in 1805, so adding 85 to that places us at 1890.
+He was born in 1805, so `1805 + 85 = 1890`.

 Once could argue that there's enough of a caveat in there; since Joseph did not live to be 85, the prophecy is still valid.
-D&C 3:1 is at odds with that claim: "*The works, and the designs, and the purposes of God cannot be frustrated, neither can they come to naught.*" Who would have guessed that the mob that killed Joseph could overrule God's intentions!
+[D&C 3:1](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/3?lang=eng&id=p1#p1) is at odds with that claim: "*The works, and the designs, and the purposes of God cannot be frustrated, neither can they come to naught.*" Who would have guessed that the mob that killed Joseph could overrule God's intentions!

 Both of these passages can't be true.
 If one or the other is false, we might begin to question whether or not Smith was a prophet.